AvivBegi/AvivBegi/README.md

 - I’m currently looking for my next job as a Front-End Developer

-- All of my projects are available at www.avivbegi.com
+- All of my projects are available at <a href="https://www.avivbegi.com/" target="blank">avivbegi.com</a>

 - How to reach me **avivbegi10@gmail.com**